AppDaemon/appdaemon/README.md

 # Installation

+Installation is either by pip3 or Docker.

 ## Clone the Repository

-Clone the **AppDaemon** repository to the current local directory on your machine.
+For either method you will need to clone the **AppDaemon** repository to the current local directory on your machine.

 ``` bash
 $ git clone https://github.com/acockburn/appdaemon.git